ocamllabs/icfp2016-blog/ML/extracting-from-f-to-c-a-pro.md

 ## Theory

 Pipeline is:
-* from F* to extraction/erasure which goes to Low*
+* from F-star to extraction/erasure which goes to Low-star
-* Low* can be that can be simuated to C*, which can be proved to C
+* Low-star can be that can be simuated to C*, which can be proved to C
 * C* is an idealised C

-Low* is a first order low level fragment of F*:
+Low-star is a first order low level fragment of F-star:
 * limited subset of C - stack allocated buffers and locally mutable variables
 * Code is written against a new library called HyperStack.
 * Code has to match pre and post conditions to be considered safe
-* Low* is an expression language with semantics by substitution.
+* Low-star is an expression language with semantics by substitution.

 C* is much closer to C:
 * Statement lanuage
 * Semantics with continuation contexts ('telescope')
-* Much lower level language than Low*
+* Much lower level language than Low-star

-For Low* to C* there is a refinement step that shows that every compilation step is valid in the high level program.
-Every reduction step in C* maps to a set of valid reduction rules in Low*.
-Therefore C* program only does "things" allowed by the original semantics of Low*.
+For Low-star to C* there is a refinement step that shows that every compilation step is valid in the high level program.
+Every reduction step in C* maps to a set of valid reduction rules in Low-star.
+Therefore C* program only does "things" allowed by the original semantics of Low-star.

-This is the CompCert style which works if C* is deterministic (yes) and Low* is safe (yes).
+This is the CompCert style which works if C* is deterministic (yes) and Low-star is safe (yes).

 This gives us safety and observational equivalence of traces which is super important for crypto code due to side channel attacks (when you branch, can reveal information).
-If a Low* program is side channel free then same holds for C* (very important).
+If a Low-star program is side channel free then same holds for C* (very important).
 This means tht parametricity can be used to show side channel resistance (next work in progress).